wmtorode/mechaffinity/README.md

 `pqArgoMultiAutoAdjust` : when `true` auto normalize modifiers for the multiplicative model (by adding 1.0 to the modifier before its factored in) instead of directly applying the modifier

+`pqTooltipTags` : a list of `PilotTooltipTag` objects.
+These will be used for tooltips, this can be used for TBAS or for legacy functions of PilotQuirks for PilotFatigue support

 ### affinityLevel objects

 ```json